Protonic Membrane model

 Schedule

 We setup the schedule, which means the timesteps and also the control we want to use.
-In this case we use current control and the current equal to zero (see here here).
-We compute the steady-state solution so that the time stepping here is more an artifact to reach the steady-state solution.
-In particular, it governs the pace at which we increase the non-linearity (not detailed here).
+In this case we use current control and the current equal to zero (see here).
+We compute the steady-state solution and the time stepping here does not correspond to time values but should be seen as step-wise increase of the effect of the non-linearity (in particular in the expression of the conductivity which includes highly nonlineaer effect with the exponential terms.
+We do not detail here the method).

 Simulation